 Our hospitals and hospice services are regularly reviewed and accredited by The Joint Commission.
+Specific accreditation awards across Legacy are as follows:

 - Baby Friendly: Legacy Health has been recognized for its breastfeeding support at all five of our adult hospitals in the greater Portland-Vancouver area.